 Erythema multiforme is a clinical diagnosis, although skin biopsy may be required to exclude other conditions.
 The histology of erythema multiforme is characteristic but not diagnostic.
 It varies with the age of the lesion, its appearance, and which part is biopsied.

 Other tests may be done looking for infections commonly seen in association with erythema multiforme, such as mycoplasma.

-For more detail, see: Erythema multiforme: histology & mechanisms.
+For more detail, see: Erythema multiforme: histology and mechanisms.